ExtReMLapin/ft_malloc/README.md

 Things to fix :

-mallocs are not on a %16 alignement on macos, which is required to speedup the cpu malloc read thing, but working fine on linux.
+mallocs are not on a %16 alignement on macos, which is required to speedup the cpu malloc read thing and crash on macos because of used SIMD instructions, but working fine on ubuntu.

-Not making checksum of the malloc structs to check of some tard' is writing over my malloc structs, im lazy so fuck off
+Not making checksum of the malloc structs to check of some tard' is writing over my malloc structs.

 ignoring laws of physic since 2018